Skip to main content

 Discover Uruguay's traditional non-alcoholic drinks, from local teas to refreshing juices.

-A traditional South American infused drink, particularly popular in Uruguay, Argentina, Paraguay, and Southern Brazil.
-It has a strong cultural significance, symbolizing friendship and hospitality.
-Sharing mate is a social ritual.
+A traditional South American infusion, especially big in Uruguay, Argentina, Paraguay, and southern Brazil.
+It carries real cultural weight as a symbol of friendship and hospitality, and passing the mate around is a daily social ritual.
+About 85% of Uruguayans drink it every day.

 tea